scott-griffiths/bitstring/doc/main.rst

    :width: 400px

-*bitstring* is a pure Python module that makes the creation, manipulation and analysis of binary data as simple and natural as possible.
+`bitstring <http://scott-griffiths.github.io/bitstring/>`_ is a pure Python module that makes the creation, manipulation and analysis of binary data as simple and natural as possible.

-It has been maintained since 2006 and is now has `about 20 million downloads per year. <https://pypistats.org/packages/bitstring>`_
+It has been maintained since 2006 and now has about `20 million downloads per year. <https://pypistats.org/packages/bitstring>`_

 Overview
 ========